jyguyomarch/awesome-productivity/README.md

 - [AutoIt](https://www.autoitscript.com/) - Small tool for Windows to automate the Windows GUI, but it can also be used for other purposes.
 - [Awesome AutoHotKey](https://github.com/ahkscript/awesome-AutoHotkey) - AutoHotKey is a free, open-source macro-creation and automation software for Windows that allows users to automate repetitive tasks.
 - [IFTTT](https://ifttt.com) - Allows you to create chains of conditional statements (called _recipes_) between web services in order to make the web work for you and boost your productivity.
+- [n8n](https://n8n.io) - Open-source workflow automation for connecting web services with an option to self-host.
 - [Qbserve](https://qotoqot.com/qbserve/) - Mac time tracking automation: freelance project tracking, timesheets, invoicing & real-time productivity feedback.
 - [Tasker](http://tasker.dinglisch.net/) - Android application that can perform context sensitive custom tasks (_e.g._ automatically turn on wifi when you arrive home).
 - [Zapier](https://zapier.com/) - Automation tool that allows you to connect hundreds of web services and create automations between the processes.